Issues | Congressman Joe Courtney

 Federal Emergency Management Agency (FEMA)

-My office frequently receives questions about the feasibility of FEMA disaster declaration for the crumbling foundations crisis, and whet
+My office frequently receives questions about the feasibility of FEMA disaster declaration for the crumbling foundations crisis, and whether FEMA could provide assistance to homeowners.

 Q: I'm looking to file for the "casualty loss deduction" federal tax relief.
 How do I get this process started?